Azure/azure-sphere-gallery/EncryptedStorage/EncryptedStorage/README.md

 ```
 Encrypted storage project
 Loading state...
-Storage not initialized
+INFO: Storage not initialized
-Initializing to default
+Initializing state to default
 State on entry:
 Counter = 0
 State on exit: